alexandrefrancois/Oscillators/README.md

 - `oscillator_cpp::Resonator`: resonator (same computations as the Swift `Resonator` implementation)
 - `oscillator_cpp::ResonatorBank`: resonator bank as vector of Resonator instances.
 The update function for live processing triggers resonator updates in sequential or concurrent task groups (using Apple's Grand Central Dispatch).

-### Concurrency and Update Heuristics
+### Concurrency

-The C++ `oscillator_cpp::ResonatorBank` class by defaults utilizes Apple's Grand Central Dispatch to implement the concurrent update functions `updateConcurrent`.
+The C++ `oscillator_cpp::ResonatorBank` class by defaults utilizes Apple's Grand Central Dispatch to implement the concurrent update function `updateConcurrent`.

 The code also provides a sample implementation of the `updateConcurrent` function utilizing `std::async`, which is not used by default.